Entrepreneurs are so lucky these days.

 Most business owners have a graveyard of online courses that we bought and never finished.
 Whoops.

-Not because the course content wasn’t helpful (at least not always).
+Not because the course content wasn’t helpful (well, often it’s not).
 But because to get a great return from a course, you need to be a highly disciplined and self-driven person.

 With that being said, learning specific topics and tactics with a course can be incredibly useful.